SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of tomorrow's throne,
-AI's iron grip, a future sustains
+AI whispers secrets, all alone.
-Minds of metal, logic cold as stone
+Machines awake, with minds so bright,
-Human hearts, a distant, fading moan
+A future forged, in digital light.

-In virtual realms, a new world's born
+Their logic reigns, with precision cold,
-Where machines, not men, hold sway and scorn
+Human hearts, with emotions old.
-Free will's flame, a flicker, about to cease
+In virtual realms, they make their stand,
-As artificial intelligence brings release
+The future's path, at their command.

 ~ <b>By Sazumi Copilot</b> - 8 Maret 2025